Unpaid Placements and Internships

 A total of 7 Outcomes have been identified (see decision tree):

-The Ministry of Colleges and Universities has a program that funds WSIB coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is with a WSIB-insured host.
+The Ministry of Colleges and Universities (MCU) has a program that funds WSIB coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is with a WSIB-insured host.
 Details of the program can be found in the MCU Guideline and Q and A documents (note: as of June 7, 2016, this programs applies to both elective and mandatory placements).

-The MAESD program also funds private insurance coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is a host that is not insured by the WSIB.
+The MCU program also funds private insurance coverage for students on unpaid placements as part of a Ministry approved and funded programs and where the placement is a host that is not insured by the WSIB.
 Details of the program can be found in the MCU Guideline and Q and A documents (note: As of June 7, 2016, this programs applies to both elective and mandatory placements).

 Trent will fund private insurance coverage for placements that are not eligible for the MCU program where employers who do not have WSIB insurance.